-The Mundijong District Structure Plan identifies three DIAs.
+The Mundijong District Structure Plan identifies two DIAs.
 The intent of these DIAs is to provide future opportunities for expansion to increase the number of jobs and dwellings the Mundijong District Structure Plan can accommodate.
 In summary the intent of each DIA is as follows:

-- + DIA1 Investigate potential to establish a rural enterprise zone to leverage off and support development in Mundijong Industrial Precinct; - + DIA2 Investigate opportunity for urban expansion to provide additional dwellings with a focus on innovation; and - + DIA3 The purpose and intent of DIA3 is to explore the potential for a rural/urban interface area with consideration for innovative housing opportunities that respond to the landscape.
+- + DIA1 Investigate opportunity for urban expansion to provide additional dwellings with a focus on innovation; and - + DIA2 The purpose and intent of DIA3 is to explore the potential for a rural/urban interface area with consideration for innovative housing opportunities that respond to the landscape.